roskakori/CodecMapper/ebcdic/README.rst

 * cp285 - Great Britain, Ireland, North Ireland; similar to cp1146 but
   without Euro sign
 * cp297 - France; similar to cp1147 but without Euro sign
-* cp500 - international; similar to cp1140 but without Euro sign
+* cp500 - International; similar to cp1148 but without Euro sign
+* cp500ms - International, Microsoft interpretation; identical to
+  codecs.cp500 similar to ebcdic.cp500 except that 0x15 is mapped to 0x85
+  ("next line") instead if 0x0a ("linefeed")
 * cp871 - Iceland; similar to cp1149 but without Euro sign
 * cp875 - Greece;  similar to cp9067 but without Euro sign and a few other characters